With every new update, Android privacy features in USA always get plenty of attention from privacy-conscious users and the whole Android community.

 3. Application Permissions

-Despite what some exaggerated stories might lead you to believe, Android apps can never access your personal information, contacts, photos, or any part of your phone unless you explicitly permit them to do so.
+Despite what some exaggerated stories might lead you to believe, Android apps can never access your personal information, contacts, photos, or any part of your phone in USA unless you explicitly permit them to do so.

 To change the permissions privileges, go to the Privacy section of your system settings and find the “Permission manager” line.